Shelbylouis/alces-flight-center/README.md

 before Slack notifications will work within your development environment, `SLACK_CHANNEL` and `SLACK_WEBHOOK_URL`.

-The former refers to the channel that the notifier will send all notifications to.
-Therefore if you wish to receive all Slack notfications via private messages you will need to set this to `@<your_slack_username_here>`.
+The former refers to the channel (including preceding `#`) that the notifier will send all notifications to.
+Therefore if you wish to receive all Slack notifications via private messages you will need to set this to `@<your_slack_username_here>`.
+Slack docs suggest that you can't change the channel from the one defined in the webhook, which means that in production this should be `#support`.

 The latter however is vital to making the notifier function properly and should be kept secret.
 This URL can be found within the `Incoming WebHooks` section